awsdocs/aws-storagegateway-user-guide/doc_source/Performance.md

 **Change the volumes configuration**
 For volumes gateways, if you find that adding more volumes to a gateway reduces the throughput to the gateway, consider adding the volumes to a separate gateway\.
 In particular, if a volume is used for a high\-throughput application, consider creating a separate gateway for the high\-throughput application\.
 However, as a general rule, you should not use one gateway for all of your high\-throughput applications and another gateway for all of your low\-throughput applications\.
 To measure your volume throughput, use the `ReadBytes` and `WriteBytes` metrics\.
 For more information on these metrics, see [Measuring Performance Between Your Application and Gateway](monitoring-volume-gateway.md#PerfAppGateway-common)\.

+### Optimize iSCSI Settings<a name="optimize-iSCSI"></a>

+ You can optimize iSCSI settings on your iSCSI initiator to achieve higher I/O performance\.
+We recommend choosing 256 KiB for `MaxReceiveDataSegmentLength` and `FirstBurstLength`, and 1 MiB for `MaxBurstLength`\.
+For more information about configuring iSCSI settings, see [Customizing iSCSI Settings](initiator-connection-common.md#recommendediSCSISettings)\.

+**Note**
+These recommended settings can enable overall better performance\.
+However, the specific iSCSI settings that are needed to optimize performance vary depending on which backup software you use\.
+For details, see your backup software documentation\.

 ### Use a Larger Block Size for Tape Drives<a name="block-size"></a>